 one: Nursing / Breastfeeding Pillow

-- Boppy (Original) ∙∙∙ This is a multi-use pillow.
+- Boppy (Original) ∙∙∙ A versatile, budget-friendly choice that can also be used for tummy time and learning to sit.
 I like that I could use the Boppy for breastfeeding but also as they got a little bigger I used it to prop them up on the ground and help them learn to sit up.
 And, the Boppy has way cuter covers (I got one on Etsy!) – or, at least they did when I was pregnant with #1

-- My Brest Friend ∙∙∙ I’ve never tried this one but know a lot of people prefer this over the Boppy.
+- My Brest Friend ∙∙∙ Provides more structured support, making it great for newborns.
+I’ve never tried this one but know a lot of people prefer this over the Boppy.
 Many of those who have used both, say the My Brest Friend is much better for the first month or two with an itty bitty newborn, but the Boppy is better after that.

-- Nook Feeding Pillow ∙∙∙ The Nook pillow is organic, breathable, all natural and it looks good!
+- Nook Feeding Pillow ∙∙∙ Organic, breathable, and stylish, though pricier than others!
 Much like the Boppy, it can also be used for “tummy time” and to help prop baby when learning to sit up.
 It’s much pricier than the others, but if using Earth-friendly materials is a priority, this is definitely the feeding pillow for you!

-- Luna Lullaby ∙∙∙ Very highly rated, especially for moms of twins and c-section moms
+- Luna Lullaby ∙∙∙ Highly rated, especially for c-section moms and moms of twins.

 two: Nipple Cream

-You may be told over and over again, that breastfeeding doesn’t hurt.
-However, even if your baby has a perfect latch, there will be some discomfort at first.
+Even with a great latch, some discomfort is normal at first.
+A good nipple cream can provide much-needed relief.
 If the pain is too much or is impacting your desire to continue breastfeeding, see a lactation consultant.
 Yorba Organics and Earth Mama both make one that is given the highest safety rating on the Environmental Working Group’s Skin Deep Cosmetic Database (my bible for personal care product safety).

 three: Vitamin D Drops

-The American Academy of Pediatrics (AAP) recommends Vitamin D drops daily for breastfed babies.
+The American Academy of Pediatrics (AAP) recommends that all breastfed babies receive daily Vitamin D drops.

 four: Nursing Cover